Arksine/moonraker/docs/web_api.md

 to install new packages (via apt-get) and python dependencies (via pip).
 At the moment there is no method for automatically checking for updated Klipper dependencies, so clients might wish to make this option available to users via the UI.
+If an update is requested while a print is in progress then this request will return an error.

 - HTTP command:\
   `POST /machine/update/klipper?include_deps=false`